 Many share the custom of walking backwards from the Kotel, so as not to turn their back to it.

 After this, you will continue on to another meaningful experience for many in the Jerusalem Old & New Day Tour: walking the Via Dolorosa, which is known as the path that Jesus walked during the crucifixion and is marked by the Stations of the Cross.
 You will end this portion of the tour at the Church of the Holy Sepulchre, where Jesus was crucified, buried, and is believed by Christians to have been resurrected.

 Following this portion of the tour, you will proceed to Yad Vashem, where you will explore a more recent event in history: The Holocaust.
 Whereas many Holocaust museums across the country leave people in despair, Yad Vashem’s final message is one of hope and looking to the future, ending on a balcony with a panoramic view of Jerusalem.

 Please note that on Saturday’s and Jewish holidays, Yad Vashem is closed.
-Thus, on these days you will instead visit the Tomb of King David, the Room of the Last Supper, and Dormition Abbey.
+Thus, on these days you will instead visit Ein Karem, known as the birthplace of John the Baptist.

 After your tour, you will be returned to your point of departure.